 Participants shall utilize the current approved MLS data entry form, complete all required fields and obtain all required signatures.

 A. Condo/Hotel, Boat Slip and Fractional Listings (if entered) must use the Residential MLS Data entry form.

 Section 10: Refusal of Certain Forms of Listings

 Stellar MLS may through its legal counsel refuse to accept a listing form which fails to adequately protect the interest of the public and the other Participants, and must assure that no listing form establishes or attempts to establish any contractual relationship between Stellar MLS and the owners.

-If the owner(s) of record refuses to permit the listing to be disseminated by Stellar MLS, the broker may then take the listing (“office exclusive”) and such listing shall be filed with Stellar MLS but not disseminated to the Participants.
-Filing of the listing must be accompanied by the Owner’s Waiver of MLS Entry acknowledgement (or another like form), signed by the listing broker and owner(s) of record affirming that they do not desire the listing to be disseminated by Stellar MLS.
+Article 5.11: Exempt Listings.
+If the owner(s) of record refuses to permit the listing to be disseminated by Stellar MLS, the broker must upload the Owners Exclusion of MLS Entry form through the Stellar online submission system.
+The form must be initialed where required and signed by the listing agent(s), listing broker and owner(s) of record affirming that they do not desire the listing to be disseminated by Stellar MLS.

-Failure to submit the required Owner’s Waiver of MLS Entry form to the Stellar MLS Administration Department within two business days, excluding weekends or federally recognized holidays, upon the latter of a) the dated signature of the owner(s) of record or b) the beginning date on the Listing Agreement will result in an automatic fine of $500 for each occurrence; fourth occurrence will result in a hearing.
-(Updated 9/2014)
+Failure to submit the required Owners Exclusion of MLS Entry form to the Stellar MLS Administration Department within five business days, excluding weekends or federally recognized holidays, upon the latter of a) the dated signature of the owner(s) of record or b) the beginning date on the Listing Agreement will result in a severe automatic penalty of $2,500 for the first occurrence; as outlined in Article 11.4.
+(Updated 9/2019)